akamezstuff/stony-mountain-OS/README.md

 # stony-mountain-OS
-stony mountain is going to be a linux based operating system. this is for challenge.
+stony mountain is going to be linux based